 Long time user of fountain pens, now being more selective in my purchases :)

-Not sure why I always liked fountain pens, and through school had a number of non descript cartridge pens with unbadged standard international cartridges which tended to be pale blue (as in washed out looking) until I had my first real pen.
+Through school I had a number of non descript cartridge pens with unbadged standard international cartridges which tended to be pale blue (as in washed out looking) until I had my first real pen.
 Quite a poor pen by today's standards, a Platignum Pressmatic, and I could start to enjoy bottled ink.

 I've given many pens a try over the years and have sold several on that I either didn't use or more often didn't like the writing experience.
-I currently have Parker 25's, 45's, 51, Sonnet, Urban, Vector among a few others.
-Have owned a Duofold and 75, both of which I sold a few years ago as I never really used them.
+I still have and use my original Parker 25's & 45's and my first "expensive" pen, my Sheaffer Targa all of which have been faultless in the 30-odd years I've been using them.

-For use at work where it's not unknown for me to lose our damage a pen, I've tended to go with Lamy Safari's or AL, but have found myself using more TWSBI
+For use at work where it's not unknown for me to lose or damage a pen, I've tended to go with inexpensive pens - I'd be miffed if I lost or damaged them, but they're replaceable

 I've bought pens in the past on the back of reviews and not always being able to physically hold the pen.
 Some of those purchases have them been sold on as they just didn't work for me.
 Pensharing gives us that opportunity to hold and appreciate the pens before making that purchase.